triopsi/about-us-shortcode/readme.txt

 == Description ==

 The "about us" Plugin is a very simple way, to show your team member in a showroom on your site or blog post.
-Its have a responsive Design and is very easys to use it.
-Add Photos, Bios or the Jobtitel in the Teambox and manage the team.
+It's have a responsive Design and is very easys to use it.
+Add Photos, Bios or the jobtitel in the Teambox and manage the team.

 Create Functions:

 *   Create and manage teams
-*   Create teammeber and fill it
+*   Create teammember and fill it with information
 *   Add Shortcodes in your post or sites
+*   responsives designs (choose one of 3 default layouts)

 == Installation ==